williankeller/magento2-log-webapi/README.md

-Log WebApi for Magento 2
+Log WebApi transactions for Magento 2
 =====================

 This extension creates a log file and saves all transactions that are requested through your store's Rest API.